MrCodeGameandAnime/Dungeon-Drifters/docs/mpy/mpy13.md

 Commit exactly:

-`MYP13 - Repair Portable Strict Zip Boundary`
+`MPY13 - Repair Portable Strict Zip Boundary`

-Push `myp`, verify exact local/remote SHA equality and green exact-SHA CI, then stop.
+Push `mpy`, verify exact local/remote SHA equality and green exact-SHA CI, then stop.

 ## Assumptions

 - All five audited sites are safe to convert to ordinary `zip()` based on their existing construction or validation guarantees.
 - No explicit replacement length checks are needed at the four construction-guaranteed sites.
 - The terminal `shutil` frontier remains deferred.
-- MYP14 will be derived only from the next observed MicroPython failure.
+- MPY14 will be derived only from the next observed MicroPython failure.